Risk Factors Dashboard

 Withdrawal, suspension or revocation of governmental authorizations or approvals could negatively affect our business.

 We are subject to governmental regulation and our failure to comply with these regulations could cause the government to withdraw or revoke our authorizations and approvals to do business and could subject us to penalties and sanctions that could harm our business.
-Governmental agencies throughout the world, including the FAA, highly regulate the manufacture, repair and operation of aircraft operated in the United States and equivalent regulatory agencies in other countries, such as the EASA in Europe, regulate aircraft operated in those countries.
+Governmental agencies throughout the world, including the FAA, highly regulate the manufacture, repair and operation of aircraft operated in the U.S. and equivalent regulatory agencies in other countries, such as the EASA in Europe, regulate aircraft operated in those countries.
 With the aircraft, engines and related parts that we purchase, lease and sell to our customers, we include documentation certifying that each part complies with applicable regulatory requirements and meets applicable standards of airworthiness established by the FAA or the equivalent regulatory agencies in other countries.
 Specific regulations vary from country to country, although regulatory requirements in other countries are generally satisfied by compliance with FAA requirements.
 With respect to a particular engine or engine component, we utilize FAA and/or EASA certified repair stations to repair and certify engines and components to ensure marketability.
 The revocation or suspension of any of our material authorizations or approvals would have an adverse effect on our business, financial condition and results of operations.
 New and more stringent government regulations, if enacted, could have an adverse effect on our business, financial condition and results of operations.
 In addition, certain product sales to foreign countries require approval or licensing from the U.S. government.
 Denial of export licenses could reduce our sales to those countries and could have a material adverse effect on our business.

 Risks Related to Environmental, Social, and Governance Issues